-The Byelaws made by Devon County Council (acting as Park Authority for Dartmoor National Park) on 17 April 1989 and confirmed by the Home Secretary relating to the Access Land are hereby revoked.
+All byelaws, save for Number Six (Camping), made by Devon County Council (acting as Park Authority for Dartmoor National Park) on 17 April 1989 and confirmed by the Home Secretary relating to the Access Land are hereby revoked.

 If the Authority has set apart a space on the Access Land for use by vehicles of any class, this byelaw shall not prevent the riding or driving of those vehicles in the space so set apart, or on a direct route between it and the highway.

 This byelaw shall not extend to mobility scooters or powered wheelchairs (together known legally as ‘invalid carriages’).
-“Invalid carriage” means a vehicle, whether mechanically propelled or not, the unladen weight of which does not exceed 150 kilograms, the width of which does not exceed 0.85 metres and which has been constructed or adapted for use for the carriage of one person being a person suffering from some physical defect or disability and is used solely by such a person.
+“Invalid carriage” means a vehicle, whether mechanically propelled or not, the unladen weight of which does not exceed 150 kilograms, the width of which does not exceed 0.85 metres, and which has been constructed or adapted for use for the carriage of one person being a person suffering from some physical defect or disability and is used solely by such a person.

 6 Repairs of vehicles

-No person shall clean, paint or carry out repairs on any vehicle parked on the Access Land except in the event of an accident, breakdown or other emergency.
+No person shall clean, paint or carry out repairs on any vehicle parked on Access Land except in the event of an accident, breakdown or other emergency.

-(iii) Between 1 March and 31 July each year all dogs have to be kept on a short lead of no more than 2 metres in length.
+(iii) Between 1 March and 31 July each year any dog that is brought onto Access Land shall be kept under effective control and on a lead

-“Dog” shall exclude police dogs, search and rescue dogs, guide or assistance dogs and any dog that is working on the Access Land with the consent of the landowner.
+“Dog” shall exclude police dogs, search and rescue dogs, guide or assistance dogs and any dog that is working on Access Land with the consent of the landowner.

 11 Feeding of animals

-No person other than the owner of any animal or the owner’s authorised agent shall feed or permit to be fed any animal lawfully grazing on the Access Land.
+No person other than the owner of any animal or the owner’s authorised agent shall feed or permit to be fed any animal lawfully grazing on Access Land.

-13 Protection of wildlife
+13 Protection of Wildlife

-(ii) engage in any operations of or connected with hunting, shooting, fishing, trapping, snaring, taking or destroying of animals, birds or fish or have with them any engine, instrument or apparatus used for hunting, shooting, fishing, trapping, snaring, taking or destroying animals, birds or fish.
+No person shall without lawful excuse or authority on Access Land: (i) intentionally or recklessly take, kill, injure or disturb any wild animal, bird or fish; intentionally or recklessly take, damage or destroy any eggs or nests. (ii) engage in hunting, shooting, fishing, trapping, snaring, taking or destroying of animals, birds or fish or have with them any engine, instrument or apparatus used for hunting, shooting, fishing, trapping, snaring, taking or destroying animals, birds or fish.

 14 Firearms and projectiles